 Tire parts differ, from the tread to the shoulder, down to the inner flap area called the bead.
 Barcoded labels are placed on the bead to help track each tire during work in progress (WIP) of manufacturing.

 Manufacturing of tires consists of six main steps: mixing, calendaring, building, curing (also called vulcanizing), finishing, and distribution.
-Labels can be used as early as the calendaring phase to track the sheets of rubber.
+Identification solutions can be used as early as the calendaring phase to track the sheets of rubber.
 Although you are not required to track the tire from this stage, the earlier in the manufacturing process the tire label is applied, the easier it will be to figure out if there was an issue at later stages.
 After calendaring, tires move to the building phase where the tire takes its shape, forming what is called a “green tire”.
 A green tire is a tire that has not been cured (or vulcanized) and is still missing its groove patterns on the tread.
 This is commonly when a barcode label should be placed on the bead to track the tire through the rest of the manufacturing process.

 Vulcanized Tire Labels

-Tire bead labels are also referred to as vulcanized tire labels if they are placed on a green tire and therefore require resistance to the vulcanization process.
-The vulcanization (or curing) process in tire manufacturing is a challenge for tire labels.
+Tire bead labels are also referred to as vulcanized labels if they are placed on a green tire and therefore require resistance to the vulcanization process.
+The vulcanization (or curing) process in tire manufacturing is a challenge for these labels.
 Heat (up to 200°C) and high pressure can easily damage a label.
 It is important to note that whether you add a tire label during calendaring or before curing, both will be subject to heat and pressure.
 Due to vulcanization and the rigors of tire manufacturing, it is important to choose durable label materials that withstand extreme heat, preventing smudging of barcodes and oozing of adhesives.
 Thermal-transfer printed labels give you the best durability option.

 Labels are typically designed to adhere to the surface of a material, whereas tire bead (or vulcanized) labels can be melded right into the tire.
 Doing this provides an extra level of protection and allows manufacturers to scan the barcoded label to determine if their tire is safe and ready for sale.
 If the tire is deemed ready for sale, a more visually appealing label will be adhered to its outer tread and shipped to retail providers.